We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Material(s): natural latex

 These bad boys are stackable.
-When you want to kick it into high gear you just add another band to the handle.
+When you want to kick it into high gear, just add another band to the handle.

 Bodylastics have an anti-snap core.
 This is extra protection against the ouchies a broken resistance band can cause.
 Injuries can range from a sprained wrist to a damaged eye.
 Yikes.